 Taken as the final course in a French major, this course allows students to demonstrate mastery of the target language and integration of their knowledge of related cultures, history, literature, and linguistics.
 Students will not only work with a faculty member on a significant research paper or project (related to their chosen track), but will also assemble a portfolio that demonstrates the process of their learning.
 A presentation of the compete portfolio, including the final project, will be the culmination of this course and the French major.
 Prerequisites: Senior status and approval of the department chair.

-FREN 391, -2; 491, -2 Independent Study (1, 2, or 3)
+FREN 391, -2; 491, -2 Independent Study

-FREN 496 Honors in French (3, S)
+FREN 496 Honors in French

 SPANISH